 After 70m, a plaza is reached, and on its north end is a remarkable structure.
 This structure is a private dwelling complex with a tall tower, and was nicknamed by the Colt expedition as the “Governor’s house”.
 The total area of the complex is 659m2, and is composed of three residential units.

 The “Governor’s House” location is indicated on the plan of the city as a red square.

 The structure may have been a private house, or part of a monastery connected with the adjoining Central Church.

-According to A. Segal, it was first constructed in the 4th-5th C as a four residential units building with a total of 30 rooms.
-Then, in the 5th-6th-7th C one of the residential units was demolished and rebuilt as a church, while the other units became an administrative center.
+According to A. Segal, it was first constructed in the 4th-5th century as a four residential units building with a total of 30 rooms.
+Then, in the 5th-6th-7th century one of the residential units was demolished and rebuilt as a church, while the other units became an administrative center.
 Since the Church played an important role in the management of the Byzantine towns, the administration may have been controlled by the Church.
-Later, during the Muslim period, the Governor's house may have separated from the control of the church which has lost its prominent position.
+Later, during the Muslim period, the Governor’s house may have separated from the control of the church which has lost its prominent position.

 The tower above the south side of the house is preserved to a height of 8m, out of the original height of 21m with three stories high.